Discover the Imagination. Imagine the Discovery!

 Typing:

 http://www.freetypinggame.net/ Great resource for tests, games, and lessons.
-I suggest starting on the lessons to help your child learn finger placement better.
+Start the lessons to help your child learn finger placement better.

 Coding:

-Code.org - This is a preferred site as I was trained on how to use this concerning the Hour of Code that we do in December.
+Code.org - Good site for coding.
 Students can code anytime though.
 There is coding by blocking and by clicking on HTML, they can see what the HTML code would be that they are creating.

-Scratch.mit.edu - Many students got into this years ago with Mr. Ross teaching computers.
-While I use code.org, there are more complicated designs with music and games that could be created using this site.
-I encourage students with a desire for creativity in coding to check this site out.
+Scratch.mit.edu - Good site for coding.
+There are more complicated designs with music and games than code.org that could be created using this site.
+If your student has a desire for creativity in coding, check out this site.

 Here's an article from Edutopia with some other choices for coding: